thec3uk/myc3/README.md

 # todo

-- Footer component
+- Redirects
-- transfer to the main C3 prismic repo.
-- Deploy and link up dns
+- domain based deploys - intermediate service that manages which netlify site to build?

 Questions: what on here is permanent and what is transient?
 This directs the next things that get transfered over to a native feel